When can I submit my abstract?

 Is there a fee for submitting an abstract?

 No, there is no fee to submit.
-If your abstract is accepted, you must register for the Conference and pay the appropriate fee.
+If your abstract is accepted, however, you must register for the Conference and pay the appropriate fee.

-If I get accepted what happens?
+If my abstract is accepted what happens?

 Who can present the poster?

-Do I have to register for the meeting to present my poster?
+Do I have to register for the meeting to present my poster

 Can I change/edit my abstract?

-Abstracts can be edited (including author changes) until the abstract submission deadline.
+Abstracts can be edited (including author changes) up until the abstract submission deadline.
 No changes of any kind may be made after that date.

 How do I withdraw my accepted abstract?